JasonGROSSO/Moonshot-project/documents/report/written-report.md

     - Goal: Provide the path, component type, and component name to the interpreter.
     - Preconditions: The graphical interface is open.
     - Main Flow:
-        1. User is prompted for the file path, component type, and component name.
+        1. The user is prompted for the file path, component type, and component name.
-        2. User enters each parameter.
+        2. The user enters each parameter.
         3. The interface validates the inputs and blocks progress until all are valid.
     - Postconditions: All required parameters are provided and validated.